 - Use the included black light to see where each component is on the card.

-- Use spot test kits to identify each of these substances right on the card.
+- Use our spot test kits (mentioned above) to identify these substances directly on the card.

-Does the Marquis Test Kit test for everything?
+Does the Marquis Spot Test Kit test for everything?

-Do I need more than one test kit?
+Do I need more than one spot test kit?

 Not necessarily, although it is an excellent idea to use more than one if possible.
 This allows you to check for different cutting agents and also double check your results.

 Ideally, we recommend using the Apollo Multiple Test Kit Packages for comprehensive, accurate drug identification, as well as detection of cutting agents.
 With these, you can find the substance you intend on testing, and purchase a package with the required spot kits included (2-4 reagents, depending on the substance) to have as much certainty as possible that these substances are what they claim to be.

 If you can only afford one spot kit (with one reagent), this still provides more certainty than not conducting any drug checking at all.
 For the best spot kit to use (if you can only purchase one) please refer to our “Which Kit Should I Use?” section, and find the substance you are interested in testing for drug-specific recommendations.